danielbodnar/awesome-stars/README.md

 - [memex-life/memex](https://github.com/memex-life/memex) - Your second brain for the web browsing.
 An AI powered Chrome extension that constructs personal knowledge base for you.
 - [zilliztech/GPTCache](https://github.com/zilliztech/GPTCache) - Semantic cache for LLMs.
 Fully integrated with LangChain and llama_index.
 - [casibase/casibase](https://github.com/casibase/casibase) - ⚡️Open-source AI LangChain-like RAG (Retrieval-Augmented Generation) knowledge database with web UI and Enterprise SSO⚡️, supports OpenAI, Azure, LLaMA, Google Gemini, HuggingFace, Claude, Grok, etc.,
 - [langgenius/dify](https://github.com/langgenius/dify) - Dify is an open-source LLM app building platform.
-It's the core tech required to build AI-native apps, including RAG, agent capabilities, model management, observability and more, packaged into one in
+It has the core tech required to build AI-native apps, including RAG, agent capabilities, model management, observability and more, packaged into one
 - [SamurAIGPT/EmbedAI](https://github.com/SamurAIGPT/EmbedAI) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [lancedb/vectordb-recipes](https://github.com/lancedb/vectordb-recipes) - High quality resources & applications for LLMs, multi-modal models and VectorDBs
 - [activeloopai/deeplake](https://github.com/activeloopai/deeplake) - Database for AI.
 Store Vectors, Images, Texts, Videos, etc. Use with LLMs/LangChain.
 Store, query, version, & visualize any AI data.
 Stream data in real-time to PyTorch/TensorFlow. https://activeloop.